svpino/ml.school/README.md

 To deploy your model locally, you can use the `mflow models serve` command specifying the model version you want to deploy from the Model Registry.
 You can find more information about local deployments in [Deploy MLflow Model as a Local Inference Server](https://mlflow.org/docs/latest/deployment/deploy-model-locally.html).

-By default, the model captures the input data and the predictions it generates and stores them in a SQLite database named `penguins.db` located in the repository's root directory.
-You can use the `DATA_COLLECTION_URI` environment variable to specify a different location to store the data.

 The command below starts a local server listening in port `8080`.
-The server hosts the latest version of the model in the Model Registry:
+This server will host the latest version of the model from the Model Registry:

 ```bash
 mlflow models serve \